uk-gov-mirror/DFE-Digital.get-into-teaching-content/content/guidance/financial-support-for-international-applicants.md

 ## How to apply

-You can apply for financial support when you’ve accepted your place on an unsalaried teacher training course.
+You can apply for financial support when you've accepted your place on an unsalaried teacher training course.

 Apply to [Student Finance England](https://www.gov.uk/student-finance) for: